- Organization Overview

 UCSF School of Pharmacy celebrates Commencement 2016

-The UCSF School of Pharmacy held its 2016 commencement ceremony on May 5 at Louise Davies Symphony Hall in San Francisco, conferring the doctor of pharmacy (PharmD) degree on each of the 115 members of the graduating class.
+The UCSF School of Pharmacy held its 2016 commencement on May 5 at Louise Davies Symphony Hall in San Francisco, conferring the doctor of pharmacy (PharmD) degree on each of the 115 members of the graduating class.

 Dean B. Joseph Guglielmo, PharmD, addressed a gathering that included hundreds of graduates’ friends and family members, School faculty on stage, and specially invited guests.
 In his opening remarks, Dean Guglielmo praised the graduating class for their “passion for serving others, commitment to patients, and potential to shape the profession.”